 Mark Matzek was the first person to accuse DiMarzio of child sexual abuse.
 Matzek claims the bishop sexually abused him while DiMarzio was a priest at St. Nicolas Church in New Jersey.
 At the time of the alleged abuse, Matzek was an 11-year-old altar boy for the St. Nicolas parish.

 Matzek initially planned to file a legal claim against the bishop in November 2019.
-However, Matzek delayed his plan in order to participate in the New York Archdiocese’s investigation of DiMarzio.
+However, Matzek delayed his plan in order to participate in the archdiocese’s investigation of DiMarzio.

 The alleged victims of DiMarzio live in different states.
 They have also never met one another.
 These facts may strengthen the allegations against the bishop because independence plays a role.